-In other words, despite what we think, nearly all of the other rich countries that we like to compare ourselves with are still more egalitarian than us.
+In other words, despite what we think, nearly all of the other countries that we like to compare ourselves with are still more egalitarian than us.

-He also included this graph, to highlight the hypocrisy of expecting other developing countries to be more respectful of their environmental impact now, when our own history in this regard is poor, especially from 1800 onwards:
+He also referenced this graph, to highlight the hypocrisy of expecting other developing countries to be more respectful of their environmental impact now, when our own history in this regard is poor, especially from 1800 onwards:

 We don’t need to be rich like those Australians

 He explained that prosperity is what allows us to fund the things we all want more of - better schools, hospitals, roads and connections to the rest of the world.
 And many other things.

 He specifically focussed on the income gap with Australia.
 In New Zealand we love a flattering per capita measure of success.
 But, unfortunately, this is not one of them!

 Note: This is an updated version of the chart that Callaghan used in his talk, using the same four countries for comparison, and the most recent OECD data - USD, Current Prices & PPPs.